 Consulate General of Sri Lanka in Los Angeles Address: 3250 Wilshire Blvd #1405, Los Angeles, CA 90010, United States Phone: +1 213-263-2646

-This consulate provides an essential link between Sri Lanka and the United States’ west coast population, offering consular services and support to Sri Lankan nationals.
+This consulate connects Sri Lanka with people on the west coast of the United States.
+It offers services and support to Sri Lankan nationals.

 Consular Services: Sri Lanka Embassy Locations

-The embassies and consulates of Sri Lanka in the United States offer a range of consular services to both Sri Lankan nationals and foreigners.
+The embassies and consulates of Sri Lanka in the United States provide many services.
+These services are for Sri Lankan citizens and foreigners.
 These services facilitate various legal and civil processes required for international travel and residency.

 Passport Services